 The remainder of the paper is organized as follows.
 Next section contains an overview of previous research on the impact of educational mismatch on wages and discusses some implications and limitations of past findings.
-After providing information on the data and variables that we use in the analysis, we turn to an empirical investigation of the two hypotheses outlined above, devoting one section to each of them.
-We conclude by offering some reflections on our findings.
+Following a description of the data and variables we use in the analysis, we test the two hypotheses outlined above, devoting one empirical section to each of them.
+We conclude with some reflections on our findings.

-Educational mismatch and wages: the ORU model
+2. Educational mismatch and wages: the ORU model

-In an influential article, Duncan and Hoffman (1981) decompose attained education (in years) into three parts defined in relation to the educational requirements of the job held.
-This decomposition - known as the ORU model3 - is expressed by the equation where AE denotes attained education, RE is the required amount of education in the job that the worker holds, OE is the amount of education attained by the worker that is in excess of what the current job requires, and UE is the amount of education required by the job that is in excess of what the worker has attained.
+Duncan and Hoffman (1981) decompose attained education into three parts as expressed by the equation where AE denotes attained education, RE is the required amount of education in the job that the worker holds, OE is the amount of education attained by the worker that is in excess of what the current job requires, and UE is the amount of education required by the job that is in excess of what the worker has attained.
 Hence, OE is zero for correctly matched and undereducated workers, while UE is zero for correctly matched and overeducated workers.
-The equation thus reduces to AE = RE for the correctly matched, to AE = RE + OE for the overeducated, and to AE = RE - UE for the undereducated.
+The equation thus reduces to AE=RE for the correctly matched, to AE=RE+OE for the overeducated, and to AE=RE-UE for the undereducated.

-$$AE = RE + OE - UE, \tag{1}$$
+$$AE = RE + OE - UE \tag{1}$$

-There are two attractive traits of this decomposition.
+This decomposition into over, required, and undereducation, known as the ORU model, has two attractive traits.
 First, conceptually, it combines the information on attained and required education while fully retaining the continuous character of both dimensions.
 This allows an assessment of separate payoffs to years of attained education dependent on the nature of the job match as revealed by earnings (or other rewards) regressions.
-Second, empirically, the main pattern of results from this model has turned out to be remarkably robust across both time and countries.
+Second, empirically, the main pattern of results from this model has turned out to be remarkably robust across both time and countries (Rubb, 2003).